Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 This is in opposition to how many video games work.
 Usually, in video game engines, each frame will make it such that the entire screen is re-drawn every time.
 This difference is important to realize.

+#### Native Rendering

+Native rendering, in mousetrap, is the process of updating the currently displayed frame using the graphics card, making it a hardware accelerated, GPU-side operation.
+This is in opposition to CPU-side rendering, which is generally slower.
+Native rendering in mousetrap is performed using [OpenGL](https://www.khronos.org/opengl/wiki/), with an entire chapter of this manual dedicated to this technique.

 ---

 ## Object Oriented Design